 For many of us, this time of the year is associated with new beginnings.
 The New Year starts with ‘The New You’, right?
-Be it a new year, month or week, these symbolical periods provide us an opportunity to look back and set the direction forward.
+Be it a new year, month or week, these symbolic periods provide us an opportunity to look back and set the direction forward.

 Then our ‘monkey-brains’ immediately compare the current state with the imaginary final outcome.
 Each of these points in time might be good in itself.
 But we can’t help but notice and focus on the gap between the two, right?
 So we think – what do we have to fix to bridge this gap?

-Most of the times this intuitive goal setting process takes less than a second.
+Most of the time this intuitive goal setting process takes less than a second.
 In fact, these goals seem to energize at the beginning.
 Sure, they give a certain sense of clarity, focus, and control over the situation.

 However, after 2 weeks the excitement disappears.
 Most of the time it’s because the means of achieving the goal are based on what we ‘have to do’ instead of what we ‘want to do’.While there are numerous ways of reaching the end result, we tend to choose the paths based on what others say is the best way.
 No wonder – it’s a very efficient way of thinking and goal setting.
 If only it was not flawed.
 It completely disregards differences of strengths among people.
 In simple terms, what works for me – won’t work for you.

 So what happens when you still go ahead with applying that ‘universal wisdom’ in your life?
-Not only it is difficult to maintain the motivation for doing what you are not interested in, you also don’t see the desired results.
+Not only it is difficult to maintain the motivation and positive thinking for doing what you are not interested in, you also don’t see the desired results.
 Can you guess what happens next?
 The resolution is left abandoned.

 Instead, perhaps, you love cooking.
 Why not investing spare time in getting those cooking skills to the next level?
 So fast food will never seem like an option.
-The result is the same – much healthier lifestyle and weight loss, while you do what you love.
+The result is the same – a much healthier lifestyle and weight loss, while you do what you love.

 To find much deeper engagement with your goals and to actually follow-through with your resolutions, here are 4 questions for enhancing the goal setting with your strengths: